thamzayev/ellucian-experience-student-gpa/readme.md

 ## Prerequisites

-Ellucian Experience API user should have access to *persons* and *student-gpa* resources.
+Ellucian Experience API user should have access to *persons* and *student-grade-point-averages* resources.

 ## Quick Start